supercoderz/supercoderz.github.io/_posts/2011-09-27-making-java-applications-more-easy-to-re-use-with-embedded-scripting.md

 </div>
 <h3>So how do we bite the bullet?</h3>
 &nbsp;
 <div>Take a look at the code listing at the end of this blog - its a large blurb of code but I felt it made more sense to embed it rather than link to a source control.
-This code shows a class called Scriptable which creates  a <a class="zem_slink" title="Scripting language" href="http://en.wikipedia.org/wiki/Scripting_language" rel="wikipedia">Script</a> engine, default Jython (Java Python), and executes code sent to it using binding variables if any.
+This code shows a class called Scriptable which creates  a <a  title="Scripting language" href="http://en.wikipedia.org/wiki/Scripting_language" rel="wikipedia">Script</a> engine, default Jython (Java Python), and executes code sent to it using binding variables if any.
 This class is written and battle tested to do one thing and do it well - take a piece of code written in a scripting language and run it.
 As long as the script is tested, no problems.
 But if the script fails or has errors - no problem, just report the error.
 This kind of code is easy to write and test and will not fail.</div>
 <div>The magic lies in how you use it.
 Lets take one deployment scenario and walk through it.</div>
 <div>
 <ul>
 	<li>Your assignment is to connect to a database and execute a query on some data and publish that to your messaging layer.</li>
 	<li>In future, you will connect to this database again and again and will run more queries and publish the data.</li>
 	<li>Because the data is different and to help performance, each of these queries will be run as  a different batch or polling application.</li>
-	<li>It will be the same type of database - Sybase, <a class="zem_slink" title="MySQL" href="http://www.mysql.com" rel="homepage">MySQL</a> etc and same messaging layer</li>
+	<li>It will be the same type of database - Sybase, <a  title="MySQL" href="http://www.mysql.com" rel="homepage">MySQL</a> etc and same messaging layer</li>
 </ul>
 <div>And this is how we solve it using our class given below.</div>
 <div>